 Traditionally footwear parts have been cut from sheet material, foam, mesh or leather.
 The die-cutting process inherently creates off-cut waste.
-Think of the waste created making lasting boards, and uppers from over 30 different die cut parts.
-For every shoe made about 1/3 of its weight is created in factory waste.
+Think of the waste created making die-cut soles, lasting boards, and uppers from over 30 different die cut parts.
+For every shoe made, up to 1/3 of its weight will be factory waste.

 Photo from www.teamsweat.org